ohincu/credit-clustering/README.md

 ## Conclusions

-The final 5 clusters are :
+The final five customer clusters are :
 * Cluster 1 (Active Cash Advance Customers)
 They have a high limit than most and they use it for purchasing stuff.
 Additionally, they make use of installments and a bit of cash advances.